-Bought it in 1843.
-He was for 7 years owner of castle Doorwerth.
-He rented out the Duno mansion.
+Baron van Brakell bought the estate in 1843.
+He owned castle Doorwerth for 7 years and he rented out the Duno mansion.

 The costs for maintenance were so high that decline occurred.
 The Baron sold it and it changed from owner for several times until it was auctioned in 1888.